-The study was conducted between October 2017 and January 2018, with three goals in mind: 1) Identify the scope of the issue related to older adults and food insecurity in the Panhandle 2) Produce a list of resources that will be of assistance to service providers and others addressing this issue 3) Provide an impetus for discussion and collaboration among organizations already serving this growing population and hopefully influence action on how to move forward.
+The study was conducted between October 2017 and January 2018, with three goals in mind: 1) Identify the scope of the issue related to older adults and food insecurity in the Panhandle; 2) Produce a list of resources that will be of assistance to service providers and others addressing this issue; and 3) Provide an impetus for discussion and collaboration among organizations already serving this growing population and hopefully influence action on how to move forward.

 This resource can serve as a first step in helping change-makers understand how to improve the lives of our seniors in meaningful and effective ways.
 It is anticipated that the information collected via this process will serve as baseline data, providing a benchmark against which future progress can be tracked.
 The next step will be for key stakeholders to take this data and identify what they see as the most important issues to address, keeping in mind feasibility, effectiveness, and measurability as they determine priorities.

 Appendix C Senior Food Offerings

 Appendix E Chart of Amarillo Food Pantry Operating Days

 Appendix F On Your Way to Offering Client Choice

 Appendix J Hunger Terms and Definitions